tonibuenter/remotequery-java/README.md

 RemoteQuery Repository
 ======================

-The RemoteQuery repository contains the following projects:
+The RemoteQuery repository contains the projects *RemoteQuery* and *RemoteQueryWeb*.

 RemoteQuery
 -----------

-RemoteQuery is the root project with code doing the RemoteQuery processing including code for web (Java Servlets, ASP.net Handlers, ...)
+The RemoteQuery project is the main project.
+It includes the RemoteQuery class and the RemoteQueryServlet (web component).
+Currently the Java implementation is ready for use.

+It is planned to have RemoteQuery for ASP.NET and PHP ready end of this year.

 RemoteQueryWeb